mkumar183/my-diaries/01 - Diary Self/01 - Focus of 2024.md

-- do the right things but do not go against the system. systems are imperfect how you can solve something from within the system. know the problems of the system but use these to your advantage in solving reactively. be reactive in the system.

-1. Cultivate Habit of Being in the Present Moment.
+Cultivate Habit of Being in the Present Moment.
 	1. This means cultivating presence of God throughout the day.
 	2. This also means being peaceful, happy and content
+- remember thou are the doer not I, thy will be done not mine.
+- our mind goes to world since we are attached to world. detach. know that world and you are separate and this world cannot do anything to you.
 	3. Not being shaken up by turmoil of the day (reflect on those)
 2. Solidify Habit of Daily Introspection: 5 Mins.
 Review your day.
 3. Current Spiritual Diary theme of Meditation.
 (Last few themes: Surrender to God)